While it was a long road to get a final approval, a Meijer supercenter is officially coming into the city of Waukesha.

 The neighbors, as well as Johnson, also previously requested that the gas station be removed from the plans.

 However, city officials approved the project each step of the way last summer.

-City Planner Jennifer Andrews said preliminary site work could begin this fall, but all of the road and building construction will take place in 2015.
+City Planner Jennifer Andrews said preliminary site work could begin this fall, but a majority of the construction will begin next spring.

 Brian Randall, Meijer’s attorney, said it takes about a year to build a Meijer store.
 Andrews said she expects the store to open mid-2016.

 Waukesha’s Meijer supercenter will be the latest for the Grand Rapids, Mich.,-based store in Wisconsin.

 Randall said construction has started for Meijer stores in Wauwatosa, Sussex, Oak Creek, Grafton and Kenosha.
 Stores are also being planned in Greenfield and Janesville.

 Meijer has more than 200 supercenters in Kentucky, Ohio, Michigan, Indiana and Illinois.